yoetli/Streaming_Sensor_Data_Dashboard/README.md

 The file is downloaded via wget command.
 !wget -O ~/datasets/sensor/sensor_df.zip https://github.com/erkansirin78/datasets/raw/master/sensors_instrumented_in_an_office_building_dataset.zip

-!wget -O ~/datasets/sensor/sensor_df.zip https://github.com/erkansirin78/datasets/raw/master/sensors_instrumented_in_an_office_building_dataset.zip
+!unzip sensor_df.zip

-This zip file contains a folder named KETI.
-Each folder inside this main folder represents a room number.
-Each room contains five csv files, and each represents a property belonging to these rooms.
+The  unzipped file contains a folder named KETI and a README.txt file.
+Each folder inside the KETI represents a room number.
+Each room contains five csv files, and each file shows logged data of five different sensors.
 Each csv also includes timestamp column.
 These properties are:

 - co2.csv
 - humidity.csv